Some brief thoughts which comprise an informal expectation of conduct:

 - Conducting ourselves appropriately online in a context that could be construed as representing the school

 Safety: Let’s be honest – swords were originally made to hurt people.
 We, on the other hand, want to practice in a safe environment.
-Together, through proper equipment and attitude, we can work to minimise those risks.
+Through proper equipment and attitude we can work to minimise those risks.
+Particularly:

-- Accept that injuries may happen, especially in tournaments.
+- Understand that injuries may happen, especially in tournaments.

-- Being proactive in injury avoidance during training.
+- Be proactive in injury avoidance during training.

-- Wearing the appropriate equipment while drilling, sparring, or competing.
+- Wear protective gear appropriate to the situation while drilling, sparring, or competing.

-- Moderating fencing intensity based on the skill, personality, and protective equipment of your partner.
+- Moderate fencing intensity based on the skill, personality, and protective equipment of your partner.

-- Acknowledging when you have been in a circumstance where your partner has been injured, showing proper concern and respect for their injuries.
+- Acknowledge when you have been in a circumstance where your partner has been injured, showing proper concern and respect for their injuries.

-- Reviewing circumstances of injuries with staff and involved participants to come up with ways to avoid repeated incidents.
+- Review the circumstances of injuries with coaches and involved participants to come up with ways to avoid repeated incidents.

 - Don’t train if you’ve been drinking or are otherwise unable to fence